benagricola/milo-config-rrf/README.md

-# Millenium Machines Milo v1.5 RRF Config
+# Millenium Machines Milo RRF Config
 Welcome!

-This is the configuration running on my Milo v1.5, Serial `M016`.
+This is a fully featured RepRapFirmware configuration for running the Millenium Machines Milo Desktop CNC Mill.

 This config is open source, and provided as a basis for anyone to use to configure their own machine.

-## Notes

-1. `M016` is running the FMJ mod, which means it has `120mm` of Z travel.
-2. It uses a NEGATIVE Z, which means the endstop at the top of the Z axis is `Z=0`, and the bottom of the travel is `-120mm`.
-3. It has a Fysetc 128x64 screen mounted in the front, which is used to report machine status using the included led colours.
-4. The leds invert Red and Green for some reason, so this config assumes that `U` and `R` in `M150` calls are inverted.
-5. The screen itself is currently not used, as there are no CNC menu packs available (TBD).
-6. All operator-configurable options are in `user-vars.g` except for the machine name, which is in `config.g`.
-7. `M016` has the Long John Toolsetter which is an official mod for the Milo.
-8. `M016` has an Aliexpress "3D Touch Probe Edge Finder" which is a *NORMALLY OPEN* setup.
-This means the operator must manually confirm the probe is working BEFORE PROBING.
-9. `M016` uses a Fysetc Spider King board.
-As such, it needs at least TeamGloomy RRF `3.5-beta4`, as this contains SPI fixes for the BIG5160 driver slots on the board.

-*REMEMBER*: If you are not using a Spider King and the exact driver setup I am, you will need to modify your `board.txt` and motor configs (`drive.g`) which are not currently deemed "operator configurable".

 ## Use
 * Is at your own risk, as outlined in the `LICENSE`.
-If you break a bit, or cut your hand off, or kill your dog, it's not my fault. *WEAR EYE PROTECTION AND NO, SAFETY SQUINTS ARE NOT IT*.
+If you break a bit, or cut your hand off, or kill your dog, it's not our fault. *WEAR EYE PROTECTION AND NO, SAFETY SQUINTS ARE NOT IT*.
-* Grab a copy of the config files.
-* Update to the relevant RRF, WIFI and DWC versions.
+* Download the zip or .tar.gz of the latest version from the [releases](./releases) page
+* Extract it to the `/sys` folder on your SD card
+* Copy the relevant board file for your MCU from the `boards` subdirectory to `/sys/board.txt`
-* Modify `board.txt`, `drive.g`, `network.g` and `user-vars.g` to match your specific setup. _This will involve measuring offsets for certain things - it is your responsibility to get this right!_
+* Configure `user-vars.g` to match your specific setup.
-* Set your machine name in `config.g`.
-* Upload the config files to RRF either by putting them in `/sys` on the sdcard, or uploading them via DWC.
+* Place the SD card into your MCU SD card slot and start up the board.
 * Use DWC or a serial console to set passwords for WiFi, or to set the AP name if broadcasting its' own AP.
 * Reboot the controller (Run `M999`) and wait for it to be accessible on WiFi.
 * Test the movement, endstops, relevant macros.
 * Do not turn off any of the safety options (safe distances or `global.confirmUnsafeMove`) until you are 100% happy with the behaviour of the code.

 ## TODO
-* Account for optional mods: Tool length sensor, 3D touch probe, screen, as well as prompting manual inputs for users without these available.
-* Tool change macros and postprocessing.
-This might be as simple as making sure `G37` is called once the tool has been changed.
 * DOCUMENT.
-* Ability to run the config without the touch probe, using manual WCS setting and tool offsetting.
+* Ability to run the config without the touch probe or toolsetter, by prompting the user manually.
 * Add Work Zero detection on surface and hole.
 * CNC LCD menu.
-* Allow networking and drives to be configured via `user-vars.g`.
 * ?
 Feedback appreciated.

 ## Macros